 The PDU inlet is the connection point where power enters the PDU.
 This can be a fixed power cable or an inlet connector, such as a C14 or C20 connector.

-Inline Meter: Monitoring for existing PDUs
+Inline Meter 5.0 enabling advanced power monitoring for existing PDUs

 8. What does a metered PDU mean?